christos42/Enhancing-Biomedical-Knowledge-Discovery-for-Diseases/README.md

 - Run the ```4_abstract_info.py --date [--input_path]``` to find the number of abstracts per disease and plot the frequency of new released articles per year.
 Arguments:
   - date (string): the date of the PMID extraction in the following format: day_month_year
   - input_path (string) (optional, default value: <i>output/abstracts/</i>): the path with the extracted abstracts

+For the mention extraction two pipelines are provided.
+One is using the [SciSpacy library](https://github.com/allenai/scispacy) [1] to extract the mentions and link them in knowledge bases/vocabularies (e.g. UMLS, MESH, etc.).
+The other one is using the UMLS MetaMapLite tool for mention extraction and mapping.

+#### SciSpacy pipeline
+The official SciSpacy library utilizes an older UMLS version (2020AA) to train and create the linkers (char-3grams string overlap-based search).
+Follow the next steps to update the linkers:
+- [Download](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) the new UMLS version and store the files under the folder ```UMLS_update_SciSpacy```.
+- Execute the ```knowledge_base_creation.ipynb``` notebook to extract the processed [knowledge bases](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html)
+(UMLS, GO, NCBI, SNOMEDCT_US, HPO, MESH, RXNORM, DRUGBANK, GS).
+- Execute the ```tfidf_creation.ipynb``` notebook to create the linkers.
+- Find the location of SciSpacy package (i.e. <i>miniconda3/envs/ml_42/lib/python3.8/site-packages/scispacy/</i>).
+Update the paths of the created linkers accordingly in the scripts ```linking_utils.py``` and ```candidate_generation.py``` that are contained in SciSpacy library.
+We provide our updated version of the scripts for reference.

 ## Notes
   [NOTE 1]: Sometimes the <i>efetch</i> API calls in PubMed fail.
 Consequently, some abstracts might not be successfully retrieved.